 See our summer programs page for a detailed schedule of typical summer activities for K and up, and a downloadable copy of the most current schedule.
 Sign up by calling 456-2289.
 Spaces are limited.
 Activities are held on Tuesdays at 9:30 AM and Wednesdays at 1:30 PM.
 (Unless there is a special program at a special time!)
-Start date for 2019 is July 9th, and the end date with the pot luck family night is August 14th. (see 2019 schedule link below)
+Start date for 2020 MAY BE July 7th, and the end date with the pot luck family night on August 12th. (see last year’s 2019 schedule link below)

 Summer Reading activities can be done on your own schedule, if you choose.
 All daily events are separate, so you can choose all or some to come to.
 Volunteer help is welcomed.
 Please contact Sue.